 For more details on kite surfing in Canada expand this section!

 Canada offers the ultimate luxury for travellers seeking respite from their frenetic, cramped lives with plenty of untouched, open spaces.
 But there is a price to be paid for this vastness as transportation is not always convenient and sometimes not available at all.
 However, with some thought and advance planning, it is possible to get around Canada easily and cheaply.

 Though the railway used to be a major player in Canada's past, today domestic passenger rail services have shrunk drastically.
 Both the historic Canadian Pacific Railway and the Canadian National Railway only run freight trains in recent years.
 However, Canada still has an extensive and interesting passenger train service - VIA Rail, which covers most of the country but is at its best in the Quebec City - Windsor route.
 Long-distance train travel is definitely more expensive than bus services, and reservations are required.
-There are some other train services available too - Amtrak, the US rail system, the renowned privately run train service The Rocky Mountaineer, as well as some regional lines such as the British Columbia Rail, Quebec North Shore and Labrador railway and Ontario Northland.
+There are some other train services available too - Amtrak, the US rail system, the renowned privately run train service The Rocky Mountaineer, as well as some regional lines such as the British Columbia Rail, Quebec North Shore and Labrador Railway, and Ontario Northland.

 Renting a car and driving around is one of the best ways to get around Canada.
 Roads are good and clearly marked but negotiating city traffic during rush hour can be painful.
 Use of seat belts is compulsory and there are heavy fines for violating this rule.
-There are plenty of car-rental agencies across Canada and for the best deal you should book in advance.
+There are plenty of car-rental agencies across Canada and for the best deal, you should book in advance.

-Bus services are generally well-organised, cheaper than trains and cover most parts of the country.
+Bus services are generally well-organized, cheaper than trains and cover most parts of the country.
 Safe and comfortable, they run on time and there are some great deals on bus passes available.
 Apart from large national networks, most provinces have their own lines.